Your degree in Geophysics

 Skills you’ll develop

-While studying geophysics, you’re learning about where natural resources come from and their usage, how we extract them from our environment, and potential environmental implications.
+While studying Geophysics, you’re learning about where natural resources come from and their usage, how we extract them from our environment, and potential environmental implications.
 You’ll develop interdisciplinary skills, through strong technical training, to broaden your understanding of the world and the impact humans have on it.

 These skills may include: